g2asell2019/zalo-key/README.md

-# zalo-key-extension
+# DISCLAIM
- this extension redirect your data from zalo to attacker server (DO NOT INSTALL ON YOUR BROWSER)
+    This extension is virus and DO NOT INSTALL on your browser I upload this for educational purposes only